 I started work today by refactoring the player ship from being a Sprite at heart to being a KinematicBody2D.
 This was the start of getting things ready for collisions.
 A lot of changes flowed from that, and the script for the player is now far, far more lightweight than it was this morning.

-Although I’ve ended the day without any collisions going on, I’ve made some pretty significant progress in learning the Godot Engine and using its editor to do things which before I was just doing in scripts.
-The game doesn’t feel very different functionally from where I left off on the 8th, but there have actually been a great number of changes under the hood.
+Although I’ve ended the day without any collisions going on, I’ve made some pretty significant progress in learning the Godot Engine.
+I’m now using its editor to do things which before I was just doing in scripts.
+The game doesn’t feel very different functionally from where I left off on the 8th.
+However, there have actually been a great number of changes under the hood.
 These will help me going forward.

 The one obvious change from last session is that the background is now a starfield instead of a plain dark gray.
-I had an epiphany earlier; NASA makes its pictures of space freely available for educational purposes, so I found some I like and slapped one down as the background.
+I had an epiphany earlier; NASA makes its pictures of space freely available for educational purposes.
+I therefore found some I like and slapped one down as the background.
 No programmer art needed when you can have real pictures of space!

 The downside is that real pictures of space loop poorly and parallax backgrounds will not be a thing for now.
 Maybe if I get someone to make better art for me at some point, I will reluctantly leave space photos behind.
 For now, I’ll plan on improving ships and bullets later (I can do more than simple polygons!) and leave spaaaaaaaaaaaaace pictures in place. :D